yoctoproject/poky/documentation/test-manual/test-manual-understand-autobuilder.rst

 The Workers are all connected over NFS which allows the ``sstate`` directory to be shared between them.
-This means once a Worker has built an artefact, all the others can benefit from it.
+This means once a Worker has built an artifact, all the others can benefit from it.
 Usage of the directory within the directory is designed for sharing over NFS.

 .. _test-resulttool: